Vets-Who-Code/windows-dev-guide/README.md

 ## 🐍 Python

 This section covers setting up a Python development environment in WSL.
-At the end you will have a package manager, environment manager, some frameworks, extensions, and more.
+In the end, you will have a package manager, environment manager, some frameworks, extensions, and more.

 The first step will be confirming that Python is already installed on your system: